imr/ngspice/examples/paranoia/README.txt

 1. Download the paranoia tests (paranoia.7z) from the ngspice Quality web page.

 2. p7zip -d paranoia.7z
-Rename the the unzipped directory to a name without spaces which would otherwise confuse valgrind.
+Rename the unzipped directory to a name without spaces which would otherwise confuse valgrind.

 3. cd into the renamed unzipped directory.